Ecological indicator

 Ecological indicators are used to communicate information about ecosystems and the impact human activity has on ecosystems to groups such as the public or government policy makers.
 Ecosystems are complex and ecological indicators can help describe them in simpler terms that can be understood and used by non-scientists to make management decisions.
 For example, the number of different beetle taxa found in a field can be used as an indicator of biodiversity.

 Many different types of indicators have been developed.
 They can be used to reflect a variety of aspects of ecosystems, including biological, chemical and physical.
 Due to this variety, the development and selection of ecological indicators is a complex process.

+Approach method

 Using ecological indicators is a pragmatic approach since direct documentation of changes in ecosystems as related to management measures, is cost and time intensive.
 For example, it would be expensive and time-consuming to count every bird, plant and animal in a newly restored wetland to see if the restoration was a success.
 Instead, a few indicator species can be monitored to determine the success of the restoration.

 The terms ecological indicator and environmental indicator are often used interchangeably.
 However, ecological indicators are actually a sub-set of environmental indicators.
 Generally, environmental indicators provide information on pressures on the environment, environmental conditions and societal responses.
 Ecological indicators refer only to ecological processes; however, sustainability indicators are seen as increasingly important for managing humanity's coupled human-environmental systems.

+Usages

 Indicators contribute to evaluation of policy development by: